yangfan14/SlidingPuzzle/README.md

-# Program of the classic game -- sliding puzzle
+# Program of the Classic Game -- Sliding Puzzle

 ### General Introduction
 - [ ] A fully functioning sliding puzzle game in Python with GUI interface